niddelicious/ailicious/README.md

 - Thinking message: The message the bot will send while it is thinking
 - Error message: The message the bot will send if it encounters an error
 - Memory: The number of messages the bot will remember
 - Chat level: The level required to chat with the bot.
-0 = everyone, 1 = vip, 2 = subscribers, 3 = moderators, 4 = broadcaster
+Viewer, VIP, Subscriber, Moderator, Broadcaster
 - Shoutouts: If the bot should respond to !so commands
 - Shoutout level: The level required to trigger shoutouts.
-0 = everyone, 1 = vip, 2 = subscribers, 3 = moderators, 4 = broadcaster
+Viewer, VIP, Subscriber, Moderator, Broadcaster